UMCarpentries/intro-curriculum-python/_episodes/03-intro-git-github.md

 > ## `workshop` Repository
 >
 > * Create a new Git repository on your computer called `workshop`.
-> * Write a three lines about what you have learned about R and bash a file called `notes.txt`,
+> * Write three lines about what you have learned about Python and bash a file called `notes.txt`,
 > commit your changes
 > * Modify one line, add a fourth line
 > * Display the differences